grievans/cs326-final-vav/docs/ideas.md

-Team VAV

-//The application name//

-<h1>Team Overview</h1>
+<h1>Team VAV</h1>

+# The application name

+# Team Overview
-Aaron - "OfficialAaronTsui" & "OfficialAaronTsui2"
+Aaron - **OfficialAaronTsui** & **OfficialAaronTsui2**
 Griffin Evans -
-Joseph Yang - JoJo-19
+Joseph Yang - **JoJo-19**

+# Innovative Idea
-The second section titled Innovative Idea which provides a brief paragraph or two describing your application and how it relates to other existing applications.
+which provides a brief paragraph or two describing your application and how it relates to other existing applications.
 If your application does not relate to an existing application then mention that.

+create a formal website for students with covid/other illnesses.
+They can sign up on and ask for food, etc. more easily than the current informal system because we don't want them to infect others.

+# Important Components
-The third section titled Important Components which provides a brief paragraph or two explaining the functions provided by some of the components of your final projects.
+which provides a brief paragraph or two explaining the functions provided by some of the components of your final projects.